Other Common Names: Meadow Saffron, Autumn Crocus, Naked Lady

-During the fall, naked ladies like to make their appearances in the garden!
-Referring to the Autumn Crocus, this one of the more popular fall-flowering bulbs.
-The cheeky name, Naked Lady, comes from the fact that these flowers will emerge from the ground without leaves during the fall months.
-They can be identified by their globet-shaped flowers blooming on bare stems.
+During the fall, Naked Ladies like to make their appearances in the garden!
+No, we aren’t talking about a group of naked gardeners.
+Naked Lady is a nickname for Autumn Crocus, a popular fall-flowering bulb.
+The cheeky name comes from the fact that these flowers will emerge from the ground without leaves during the fall months, looking bare or naked.

-These flowers would be ideal for a rock garden or amongst other low-growing plants.
-Naked ladies prefer sunny but sheltered locations, along with fertile, well-drained soils for the best growing conditions.
+These fall-blooming flowers will add colour and beauty to any garden.
+They would would be ideal for rock gardens or among other low-growing plants.
+Naked ladies prefer sunny but sheltered locations, along with fertile, well-drained soils.

-Interestingly, the Autumn Crocus is not at all related to the spring flowering crocus, which is related to the iris family.
-In addition, the spring crocus is harmless, while the Autumn Crocus is poisonous to both animals and humans.
-It contains colchincine, a deadly toxin.
-Needless to say, this flower isn’t edible and harvesting them as cut flowers isn’t recommended!
+Interestingly, while the Autumn crocus and the spring-flowering crocus may look similar, they are NOT related.
+The Autumn crocus is not a true crocus.
+The spring flowering crocus, which is considered a true crocus, belongs to Iridaceae, the iris family.
+Another difference is that the spring crocus is harmless, while the Autumn Crocus is poisonous to both animals and humans, as it contains colchincine, a deadly toxin.
+Needless to say, Colchicum autumnale is not edible.
+Even harvesting them as cut flowers isn’t recommended!

 In the language of flowers, the Autumn Crocus symbolizes “My best days are gone!
 I’m growing old.”